angelinanaa/sales-analytics-dashboard-excel/README.md

 | Profit Margin        |    **12.47%** |
 | Highest Sales Region |      **West** |

-These values are connected to the dashboard filtering system and change according to the selected analysis criteria.
+> KPI values are dynamically connected to the dashboard and update according to the selected filters.

 ## 🛠️ Built With

 **Microsoft Excel**

-Techniques and features used in this project include:
+Key Excel features and techniques used:

 * PivotTables
 * PivotCharts